Targeted Learning for Variable Importance: Theoretical results

 \subsection{Asymptotic Results}

-In this section, we outline the assumptions necessary to establish the efficiency of our final estimator and then present our main theorem.
-While many of these assumptions are imposed similarly to those in \cite{van2011cross}, we considered the sample splitting assumption in addition to the Donsker condition to broaden the applicability of our results.
-We can start by considering the fluctuation vector \(\overrightarrow{\epsilon}^{k_n}\equiv \left( \epsilon_n^0, \ldots, \epsilon_n^{k-1} \right)\). \begin{assumption}[Convergence] Let \(k_n\) denote the number of iterations that the algorithm converges.
+In this section, we outline the assumptions necessary to establish the efficiency of our final estimator and then present our main theorem. \begin{assumption}[Convergence] Let \(k_n\) denote the number of iterations until the algorithm converges.
 Assume that there exists \(k_n = k(\hat{P}) >0\) such that \(P(k(\hat{P}) < k_0) \to 1\) for some \(k_0 \equiv k(P^*)\) and

 The same equation holds if we consider the empirical distribution of \(I_3\).
-In addition, we assume that the \(k_0-\)th step of estimate \( P_{\overrightarrow{\varepsilon}^{k_0}}\) converges to \(P^*\) almost surely, where \(P^*\in \mathcal{M}\) is the least favorable model. \end{assumption} This assumption is standard for cross-validation TL \citep{van2011cross}.
+In addition, we assume that the \(k_0-\)th step of estimate \( P_{\varepsilon^{k_0}}\) converges to \(P^*\) almost surely, where \(P^*\in \mathcal{M}\) is the least favorable model. \end{assumption} This assumption is standard for cross-validation TL \citep{van2011cross}.
 Here we assume that the algorithm will converge in at most the \(k_0\) steps and that the efficient influence function will be small.
 In addition, the assumption ensures the limiting distribution is within the nonparametric model class and the first-order optimality.

-This implicitly places an assumption on the initial estimator, as a poorly chosen initial estimator could result in divergence.
-In practice, however, we typically employ the plug-in estimator or Z-estimator for the initial step, both of which have been shown empirically to perform well and provide a sufficiently accurate starting point.
+Lastly, Assumption~\ref{assumption: convergence} implicitly places an assumption on the initial estimator, as a poorly chosen initial estimator could result in divergence.
+In practice, initial estimators based on either the plug-in or Z-estimation approach have been shown to perform well.

 \begin{assumption}[Differentiability and Optimality] Given a variable importance metric \(\Psi\), we assume that it is pathwise differentiable for the class of nonparametric distributions \(\mathcal{M}\).
 In addition, the von Mises expansion satisfies: